This Article is not recommended reading. If you want to read it go ahead, its your Funeral. --NK

 It started in December of 1999, a good friend of mine named Alberto pretty much, single handily turned me into a mountain biker.
 That's the short story.
 There were many bikes from here to there, but later I will share.

 I started riding, 13 miles a day everyday before work.
 I counted calories and kept my daily intake to a precise 1800 calories.
 And, it worked.
-E
+Each week the pounds were coming off.
+And after about a year, I had lost close to 40lbs.

 At this point in my life, the riding had brutal effects on me.
 After doing a 20 mile ride at hanging with your buddies trying to kill each other pace, I would get home and pass out for 3 or 4 hours.
 I thought it was normal and never thought twice about it.

-ast and furious world of Florida MTB XC racing.
+I eventually decided to take it up a notch and get into the fast and furious world of Florida MTB XC racing.
 Coming from a skateboarding background, I was naturally drawn to urban riding and the whole freeride thing, so at first, I used to stunt alot, still do at times(LOL).
 My friend Aaron and I were hitting this Jump spot, and I was going to jump down and he was going to jump up it, at the same time, and I figured he would move to the right side; Didn't work out that way.
 We ended up crashing straight up head on collision.

 Sucked so bad.
 I got hurt, ended up eventually going to the doctor, to check myself up and stuff.
 Doc calls me three days later, telling me I needed to return right away.
-I did, they re did the test, called me back and told me that I have Hypothyroidism
+I did, they re did the test, called me back and told me that I have Hypothyroidism.

 From the way I understand it, the thyroid is like the alternator in the car.
 The alternator sole purpose is to regulate and recharge the electrical system of the vehicle, the energy manager.
 Everyone knows what happens if your alternator quits, eventually, your car quits.
 Same thing with the thyroid.
-In fact, it was because of the thyroid that I had gained all the weight and because of the thyroid I was having such a har
+In fact, it was because of the thyroid that I had gained all the weight and because of the thyroid I was having such a hard time coming down from 225.

 I got on the meds and overtime I got down in weight, eventually my lowest was like 195 or something like that, but it fluctuated(at times all the way to 215 back down to 200, avg 205).
 I raced and did my thing off and on.
 In 2006 I was able to have a breakthrough season as a result of a philosophical shifting in thinking; the regimen had stayed the same.
-After doing well at
+After doing well at XC, I totally got over it.
+It had become pointless and a waste of time and money.
+So I started thinking ENDURO.

 I dedicated myself to it, like I do everything else.
 I'm still working on it.
 After many rides and many events I have learned to do well.
 I'm not the fastest, not the strongest, but I am Capable.